Francisco Carrillo Morales: Cuban War of Independence

 On January 29, 1895, José Martí signed the order in New York City for General Carrillo to rise up in his region of origin.
 4 The Cuban War of Independence began on February 24, 1895, but General Carrillo could not rise up as agreed, as he was arrested by the Spanish authorities.
 He remained a prisoner in La Cabaña Fortress in Havana Carrillo but he was released due to pressure from the U.S. government.

 Deported to the United States, Carrillo managed to return to Cuba on the Horsa on November 17, 1895.
-After landing, he went to Camagüey and placed himself under the orders of the Government of the Republic in Arms.
+After landing, he went to Camagüey and placed himself under the orders of the government of the Republic of Cuba in Arms.
 On March 27, 1896, General in Chief Máximo Gómez named him Chief of the Fourth Corps of Las Villas.

 As head of said body, Carrillo assisted the expeditionaries on the fourth voyage of the Dauntless steamer.
 In October 1896, he participated in the Battle of Paso de las Damas, in November 1896 where Major General Serafín Sánchez died and Carrillo himself was wounded in the face.

 He commanded at several battles throughout the year 1897 as part of the La Reforma Campaign.
 On April 29, 1898, General-in-Chief Máximo Gómez sent him to Key West to coordinate with the American high command the entry of the United States into the war.
 He returned to Cuba in May and ended the war in August with the rank of Major General.